2022IsHere/vhdl/README.md

 ## Introduction

-In this course we will learn fundementals of digital design in VHDL language by implementing several design on a FPGA-chip.
-In order to do that, we need a toolset, consisting of
+In this course we will learn fundamentals of digital design in VHDL language by implementing several designs on a FPGA-chip.
+In order to do that, we need a toolset, consisting of (at least):

 - design capture (schematics / block diagram / text editor)
 - simulator
 - synthesis
-- place and route tools
+- place and route
+- timing analysis
+- device programming tools

 Such a toolset for FPGAs is vendor-dependent - at least from place and route to device programming.
-In this course we are going to use a Field Programmabla Gate Array (FPGA) by AMD (Xilinx), the corresponding toolset is Xilinx Vivado.
+In this course we are going to use a Field Programmable Gate Array (FPGA) by AMD (Xilinx), the corresponding toolset is Xilinx Vivado.

 The size of the development tool chain is quite huge - the minimum installation at the moment is roughly 50 gigabytes.
 In order to make the installation process easier across different platforms (Windows/Linux/Mac), a virtual machine approach is taken.

 ## Overview of lab setup